Trump failing to track foreign cash at his hotels

 Congress to get involved

-It was provided by Trump's chief compliance counsel to Rep. Elijah Cummings, the top Democrat on the House Oversight Committee.
+Rep. Elijah Cummings, the top Democrat on the House Oversight Committee, said the policy as written is insufficient.

-"Under the policy outlined in this pamphlet, foreign governments could provide prohibited emoluments to President Trump, for example through organizations such as RT, the propaganda arm of the Russian government," Cummings said in a new letter.
+"Under the policy outlined in this pamphlet, foreign governments could provide prohibited emoluments to President Trump, for example through organizations such as RT, the propaganda arm of the Russian government," Cummings wrote in a new letter to the Trump Organization.
+He received the pamphlet from Trump's chief compliance counsel.

-"Those payments would not be tracked in any way and would be hidden from the American public," Cummings added.
-He is pressing the Trump Organization to brief Congress on the matter by June 2.
+"Those payments would not be tracked in any way and would be hidden from the American public," Cummings added, pressing the Trump Organization to brief Congress on the matter by June 2.

+Trump Organization spokesperson Amanda Miller said Wednesday in response, "We have received and are in the process of reviewing the letter.
+We take these matters seriously and are fully committed to complying with all of our legal and ethical obligations."

 A lawyer involved in the emoluments case against Trump who asked not to be identified said the company's approach violates the Constitution's ban on the president receiving foreign gifts.